Kings (Nova Scotia provincial electoral district)

-Kings was a provincial electoral district in Nova Scotia, Canada that, at the time of its dissolution, elected two members to the Nova Scotia House of Assembly.
+Kings was a provincial electoral district in Nova Scotia, Canada that elected two members to the Nova Scotia House of Assembly at the time of its dissolution.
 It existed from 1867 until 1956, when Kings County was divided into the three electoral districts of Kings North, Kings South and Kings West.
 Apart from a brief period between 1933 and 1945, during which one member was elected, Kings always elected two members to the Legislature.

 Members of the Legislative Assembly

-Kings elected the following members to the Legislature:
+Kings elected the following members to the legislature: